TKRoth/ABasic/README.md

 ### CLS
 Clear the text screen and set the text cursor at the left top of the screen.

+### DEC variable
+Decrease the value of the given variable.
+The variable type must be a numeric.

 ### DELAY time
 Let the program time*0.1 seconds wait.
 At this time you can't break the program.
 AFTER and EVERY does not work.

 ### END
 Stop the program and return to the enviroment.

+### ERROR error
+Solves an error with given number.
+If the number greater then error exist it print 'Unknown error'.

+### EXPLICIT
+After this command all variables must declared with the DIM command.

 ### GCOLOR color{,mode}
 Set the color for graphic operations.
 With optional parameter mode it can be define a graphic mode.
 Without this parameter it will be set to 0.